larrasu/larrasu/README.md

 👩🏻‍💻 <b>Currently learning [VueJS][vue] and [Nuxt 3][nuxt3].</b>

 ## 🎀 About Me
-💗 Lazy
 🐾 Mom of 3 furbabies 🐻‍❄️🐻🧸
-🏠 Proudly from 🇵🇭 but now living in 🇺🇸
+🏠 🇺🇸 based but born and raised in 🇵🇭
 👑 Self-proclaimed web developer
 🎤 Professional bathroom singer